 Ships: Celebrity Edge, Apex, and Beyond

-Step into the lush, light-filled space that is Eden on Celebrity Cruises’ Edge-class ships.
-The three-story space includes a café, specialty restaurant, plenty of seating, evening entertainment, and what we’re focusing on here — a bar.
+Step into the lush, light-filled Eden Bar on Celebrity Cruises’ Edge-class ships.
+The three-story area includes a café, specialty restaurant, plenty of seating, evening entertainment, and a bar.

-The Eden Bar is located on the middle deck of Eden, and features a very unique menu of cocktails made with fresh ingredients — including herbs grown right at the bar in what Celebrity calls its “Library of Plants.”
-Drinks are made with a plethora of unique ingredients and have vague names such as “Village,” “Garden,” “Fig,” “Shaman,” and “Pea.”
-But not to worry — below the name, the menu includes exactly what’s in each of these interesting creations.
+The Eden Bar is located on the middle deck of Eden and features a unique menu of cocktails made with fresh ingredients, including herbs in “Library of Plants.”
+Drinks are made with unique ingredients, with names like “Village,” “Garden,” “Fig,” “Shaman,” and “Pea.”

 11. Hook’s Barbery

 This barbershop in Disney Cruise Line‘s Disney Wise wouldn’t look anything extraordinary.
 But explore further, and you’ll see that the barbershop, themed after Captain Hook and his ship Jolly Roger from Peter Pan, has its own bar.
 There, guests can enjoy whiskey tastings and custom Old Fashioneds while being pampered at the same time.

 You can still go there if you want to have bar experience without getting a barbershop service.

 Ships: Almost every Royal Caribbean International vessel built prior to 2014 has a Viking Crown Lounge, but the location may vary

 A staple of Royal Caribbean ships for decades, the Viking Crown Lounge is a striking architectural feature, which is a favorite spot for many Royal Caribbean cruisers.